 Places To Visit Off The Beaten Path In Sri Lanka

 Mannar was once an important seaport and was occupied by all three colonising nations (the Portuguese, Dutch and British).
 The town was also the hub of the legendary Sri Lankan pearl fisheries, a practice that no longer exists.
-Today, the town is scattered with ruins of old colonial structures; one such structure is the Mannar Fort which was built by the Portuguese in 1560 – it is a great place to watch the sunset from.
+Today, the town is scattered with ruins of old colonial structures.
+Whether you’ve got a few days here or just one day to explore; drop by the Mannar Fort that was built by the Portuguese in 1560 – it is a great place to catch the sunset.

 Gal Oya National Park

-Overshadowed by the far more popular national parks like Yala and Wilpattu, Gal Oya National Park found in the Uva and Eastern Provinces is a hidden gem.
+Overshadowed by far more popular national parks like Yala and Wilpattu, Gal Oya National Park found in the Uva and Eastern Provinces is a hidden gem.
 This massive national park was established in 1954 and serves as the main catchment area for Sri Lanka’s largest manmade reservoir.
-If you’re looking for some solitude then Gal Oya is the place for you.
+If you’re looking for some solitude, then Gal Oya is the place for you.
 The park is home to endemic species of flora and fauna, including elephants, sambar deer, mugger crocodiles and leopards.
-Also, the park is one of the last few places inhabited by Sri Lanka’s indigenous people, the Veddas, you can visit their tribe and learn about their way of life.
+Also, the park is one of the last few places inhabited by Sri Lanka’s indigenous people, the Veddas – you can visit their tribe and learn about their way of life.

 If you’re travelling to Sri Lanka on a budget, read this first.